facebookarchive/wit-windowsphone-sdk/README.md

 This section will show you how to get started in minutes using the Wit SDK for Windows Phone

 Assumptions
-Weíll create a project from scratch, but you can easily apply this guide to any existing project.
+We'll create a project from scratch, but you can easily apply this guide to any existing project.
 As we want to focus on the Wit SDK integration, the app will only display the userís intent and the entities Wit.AI picked up.

 ## Prerequisites